grdw/lorikeet/_drafts/2017-06-07-journey-to-morocco-i.md

     Lots of stallholders will try to persuade you to buy something in their store, knock-off Western products, food, merchandise, cheaply build ouds and all the stuff you don't really want.
-I walked out of the medina with nothing and I lost my spirit a litle bit.
+I walked out of the medina with nothing and I lost my spirit a little bit.
   </p>
   <strong>Sigh...</strong>
   <p>